High Divide Loop, Sol Duc Trailhead, Olympic National Park, Washington

 Grades moderate as you wind through an airy landscape with nice views and a good chance to see deer, bear, and grouse on open grassy slopes.

-The trail negotiates a rocky bowl to the Lunch Lake Trail split (7.05 miles : 4,862'), where you'll bear right toward Hoh Lake and High Divide.
+The trail negotiates a rocky bowl to the Lunch Lake Trail split (7.05 miles : 4,862'), where you'll bear right toward Hoh Lake and High Divide across steep slopes that can be impassable without technical gear when covered by snow.

 The trail rolls briefly to the north side of a ridge with panoramas over the Seven Lakes Basin (7.65 miles : 5,280'), then back to the south side at the Hoh Lake - High Divide split (7.95 miles : 5,240').

-The trail drops through a sprawling alpine basin to Heart Lake (10.3 miles : 4,744'), one of the most spacious and moderate sections on the entire loop.
+The trail drops through broad open slopes to Heart Lake (10.3 miles : 4,744'), a spacious basin with room to explore.

 It crosses the outlet and begins a steady descent into a yawning valley frequented by elk.
 The forest progressively thickens to Sol Duc Park (11.1 miles : 4,135'), a nice campsite along Bridge Creek.